-External decorations Visually inspected.

-Painted finishes.

-Conservatories / porches None.

-Г

-Communal areas None.

 Garages and permanent outbuildings Visually inspected.

-There is an attached single car garage of block and render construction under a pitched and tiled roof.
+There is a detached single car garage of block and render construction under a pitched and tiled roof.
+This benefits from electric up and over style door.

 Outside areas and boundaries Visually inspected.
-The garden grounds are arranged all sides and laid to grass with a gravel chipped driveway.
-Boundaries are formed in post and wire fencing.
+The garden grounds are arranged on all sides and laid to grass.
+There is a lock block driveway and paved patio area to the rear.
+Boundaries are formed in timber fencing.